aptos-foundation/AIPs/aips/aip-67.md

 Reasons to not consider: security + provider-independence.
 This alternative requires that OIDC providers are sufficiently incentivized to participate in Aptos protocol, which is not the case today and it is unclear how to ensure that.
-Even if the providers are incentivized, any of their Aptos account keys/JWKs effectively become a new "single point of compromise" for the whole system: if compromised, all associated OIDB accounts are compromised.
+Even if the providers are incentivized, any of their Aptos account keys/JWKs effectively become a new "single point of compromise" for the whole system: if compromised, all associated keyless accounts are compromised.
 This is some new (and likely undesired) security assumption to make.
 Additionlly, existing OIDC providers will be required to update their key rotation logic.